- About us

 Where it is proposed for Metro South Health to be included as part of a NHMRC Multi-Institutional Agreement (MIA), the completed agreement must be submitted to the Metro South Health Research Governance Office prior to the research grants submission process.
 See the Research Grants Administration Procedure (PDF, 321.28 KB) for more information.

-On request from the clinician or researcher and with sufficient notice the Metro South Health Research Grants Administration Office may be able to facilitate a more detailed review of the application, aimed at improving the quality of the application.
+On request from the clinician or researcher and with sufficient notice the Metro South Health Research Support Coordinators and Grants Administration Office may be able to facilitate a more detailed review of the application, aimed at improving the quality of the application.
 Please contact the Metro South Health Research Support Coordinator and Grants Administration Office to discuss further.